paper-lark/particles/README.md

-# particles
+# Particles: Ghost Fire

-Particles sketch using p5.js
+Sketch of a ghost fire using p5.js.